Anne-Marie Brunet, CKBD, CAPS

 5. NO cabinet organization accessories…everything just jumbled together…

-6. Corner cabinet that is inaccessible (rendering them completely useless – unless you’re an elf)….
+6. Inaccessible corner cabinet (rendering them completely useless – unless you’re an elf)….

-1. 7.
-Trash and recycling access that collide with other appliances or cabinet doors thereby reducing functionality and damaging doors…
+7. Trash and recycling access that collide with other appliances or cabinet doors, thereby reducing functionality and ultimately damaging doors…

 TIP: Check window clearances, check the amount of space you have behind faucet (if you’re installing directly into countertop) before buying and installing a new faucet.